Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 8. Ignore comments. '#' for single-line comment and "##" for multi-line comments. (added into Lexer.skipComments())
 9. Print out the illegal token for "No prefix parse function for ILLEGAL found." (added by setting inside Parser.noPrefixFnParse())
 10. Implement else if (elif)... (added by modifying Parser.parseIfExpression(), Evaluator.evalIfExpression()...)
+11. Add "for loop example unit testing" when the problems for for loop are fixed.
+12. Unit testing for break statement, once inner and outer variables' scope problem's fixed.
+13. ~~NullObj type values should be printable.
+Therefore, implement a void type to tell which are not printable.~~ Turns out implementing this is unnecessary.
+NullObj should be printable.

 <h3>BUGS TO FIX:</h3>